jkrumow/ActorKit/README.md

 The class `TBActorPool` is basically a proxy actor which mananges multiple actors of the same type.
 A message which is send to the pool will be forwarded to an actor inside the pool which has the lowest workload at the time the message is processed.

-You can create an actor pool by invoking the method below on the class of your coice.
+You can create an actor pool by invoking the method below on the class of your choice.
 An actor instance will be created and passed into the configuration block for further initialization:

 ```objc
 TBActorPool *pool = [Worker poolWithSize:10 configuration:^(NSObject *actor) {